Mike Birbiglia Net Worth: How a Sleepwalking Storyteller Built His Comedy Fortune

 Mike’s gotten pretty business-savvy over the years.
 He started his own production company, creating more than just his own shows.
 Working with United Talent Agency and William Morris Endeavor has opened doors to bigger opportunities.

 Brand endorsements come his way too, though he’s choosy about them.
 When you see Mike promoting something, you can bet he actually believes in it.
-This selective approach has made him more valuable to brands.
+This selective approach has made him more valuable to brands and has protected his entertainment brand value.

 Even merchandise adds to the pot.
 T-shirts, books, and other stuff with his name on them sell pretty well.
-It’s not his biggest money-maker, but hey, every dollar counts!
+It’s not his biggest money-maker, but hey, every dollar counts toward his total artistic income!

 Philanthropic Work and Personal Life